 Once More from the Top by A. Scott Glancy has two apparent MIBs interviewing a old soldier who survived the Innsmouth operation, but also subverts the trope by having it be revealed that the Secret War against the Deep Ones is a shoestring operation because the authorities decided to suppress the evidence rather than confront it.

 In Adaptation by Malinda Lo, sinister federal agents are spying on Reese, the main character.
 They kidnap her and take her to a secret government facility.
 Lampshaded- when her friend refers to them as Men In Black, Reese asks, "Isn't that a Will Smith Movie?

-Victor Charlie in Mr Blank is a Man in Black in service to the Little Green Men, though it's possible he has other more sinister motivations (how you can get more sinister than that is best left to the imagination).
-His brain has been repeatedly scrambled to the point that he can only communicated in pseudo-science words and outdated slang.
+Victor Charlie in Mr Blank and its sequel is a Man in Black in service to the Little Green Men, though it's possible he has other more sinister motivations (how you can get more sinister than that is best left to the imagination).
+His brain has been repeatedly scrambled to the point that he can only communicate in pseudo-science words and outdated slang.

 Live Action TV

 The X-Files occasionally had Men in Black as nameless grunts for the Ancient Conspiracy that ran the government.
 However, when Men in Black were specifically referred to in the episode Jose Chung's "From Outer Space", it was spoofed by casting Jeopardy's Alex Trebek and wrestler/future governor Jesse "The Body" Ventura in the roles.
 The Celebrity Paradox was zig zagged: the MIB played by Ventura was described as "creepy," while the one played by Trebek "looked incredibly like Alex Trebek," which made those reporting them seem all the more crazy.
 Meanwhile, another witness in the same episode describes Mulder himself as a man-in-black-government-authority-figure type.